muskit/WacK-Repackager/HOWTO.md

 | MER_BGM_V3_06.acb | 391-394               |
 | MER_BGM_V3_07.acb | 396-*                 |

-3. When you click on a cue ID, two audio tracks will pop up.
-The first one is the one you should extract; the second is EQ'd differently, presumably for the cabinet speakers.
+3. When you click on a cue ID, two audio tracks will pop up. **The first one is the one you should extract.** The second is EQ'd differently, presumably for the cabinet speakers.
 4. For each cue ID according to the table above, extract that first track audio to `repack/MER_BGM`.